saeedalam/jump-to-go/chapters/Chapter-16-Testing.md

 # **Chapter 16: Testing in Go**

 ---

 ## **16.1 Why Test?**

-Testing ensures that your code:
+Testing is crucial to ensure that your code is reliable and performs well under different conditions.
+It offers the following benefits:

-- **Works as expected** under different conditions.
+- **Works as expected:** Tests help ensure that your code functions as intended in different scenarios.
-- **Prevents regressions** when new features are added.
+- **Prevents regressions:** Tests catch issues that might arise when new features are added, ensuring that previously working functionality doesn't break.
-- **Improves maintainability** and builds confidence in your software.
+- **Improves maintainability:** Well-tested code is easier to maintain and refactor since tests provide immediate feedback on changes.

 ---

 ## **16.2 Unit Testing in Go**

+### **What is Unit Testing?**

+Unit testing is the process of testing individual functions in isolation.
+In Go, the built-in `testing` package provides tools for writing and running tests.
+A test typically checks a function's behavior for different inputs, ensuring it produces the expected outputs.

 ### **The Basics of Unit Testing**

-Go provides a built-in testing framework in the `testing` package.
-To write tests:

-1. Create a file named `*_test.go`.
-2. Write test functions starting with `Test`.
+To write a unit test in Go:

+1. **Create a Test File:** Test files must end with `_test.go`.
+2. **Write Test Functions:** Each test function should start with `Test` and take a `*testing.T` parameter.
-3. Use `t.Error` or `t.Errorf` to indicate test failures.
+3. **Report Failures:** Use `t.Error` or `t.Errorf` to report test failures.

----
+Now, let's look at how to write a basic unit test.

 ### **Example 1: Testing a Simple Function**